Our Leadership Group

 In 2001, I moved to Cropwell Bishop Primary School, where I took on subject responsibility as English Leader.
 Over time, my responsibilities grew as I was given the opportunity to become the SENCo, and then, assistant headteacher.
 Through an LA school improvement initiative, I supported a number of schools across Nottinghamshire with writing development.
 When Cropwell Bishop became a Local Leader School, as a member of the senior leadership team, I worked with Phil Palmer to provide support to other schools in need.

 As Cropwell Bishop Primary School gained National Leader School status, we provided further support to schools in difficulty and in 2012, I moved to Burton Joyce Primary School as acting head of school to help bring about rapid and sustained improvement, which has endured to make it a school to be proud of.
-I was appointed as permanent head of school in 2014.
+I was appointed as permanent headteacher in 2018.

 I live in Nottinghamshire with my husband, 2 children and a chocolate Labrador!
 In my spare time I enjoy keeping fit – Insanity and Kettlecise.
 I also enjoy running and recently completed a half marathon.
 To relax, I love reading and enjoying going for long walks!